gblazquez/bowshockpy/docs/source/user_guide/inputparams.rst

     - "Ntot_column_density": Total (H2 + heavier components) column density in cm-2.
     - "CO_column_density": Column density of the CO in cm-2.
     - "intensity": Intensity in Jy/beam.
-    - "intensity_opthin": Intensity in Jy/beam, using the optically thin approximation.
     - "tau": Opacities.

     The values of the dictionary are lists of strings indicating the operations to be performed over the cube.
 These are the available operations: